 - Experiencing types of environment in which all of these occur.

 Karmic forces and karmic tendencies are also similar in the sense that both ripen intermittently, not continuously.
-Once they have finished giving rise to their results, they are exhausted ; they can no longer be activated.
+Once they have finished giving rise to their results, they are exhausted; they can no longer be activated.
 However, they are still present on our mental continuum, but now in the form of so-called “burnt seeds.”
-Until they are completely removed with the attainment of a true stopping of all emotional obscurations (nyon-sgrib) through non-conceptual cognition of voidness (emptiness), they continue, transformed into karmic constant habits, limiting our awareness and thus hindering our attainment of omniscient enlightenment.
+Until they are completely removed with the attainment of a true stopping of all cognitive obscurations (shes-sgrib) through non-conceptual cognition of voidness (emptiness), they continue, transformed into karmic constant habits, limiting our awareness and thus hindering our attainment of omniscient enlightenment.
 Further, karmic forces are either constructive or destructive phenomena, whereas karmic tendencies are unspecified phenomena, ethically neutral.

 Karmic constant habits, on the other hand, give rise to their effects continuously.
 They give rise to limited awareness in each moment of our experience and the inability to cognize the two truths simultaneously – what exists and how each thing exists.
 Like karmic tendencies, they are unspecified phenomena.
 The manner in which karmic constant habits give rise to limited awareness and this inability is not called “ripening.”
 A ripening (smin-pa) is a natural ending of something when it exhausts and is no longer able to give further results.
 Karmic constant habits never exhaust; they never end naturally.
 They only end when our non-conceptual cognition of voidness rids us of our cognitive obscurations (shes-sgrib) as well, with the attainment of enlightenment.